carello/epgpgattr/README.md

 # epgpgattr

+MAIN SCRIPT : aci-sel-os-pg.py

 SCRIPT OBJECTIVES
-- Allows an administrator to find VM's based on Operating System Type, change the portgroup to something new, then report from ACI VM's attached to EPG.
+- Allows an administrator to find VM's based on Operating System Type, change the portgroup to something new, then report from ACI the VM's repsective EPG.

-MAIN SCRIPT : aci-sel-os-pg.py

 WORKFLOW
 - User kicks off aci-sel-os-pg.py